mlombera94/mlombera94.github.io/_posts/2021-02-10-harry_potter_text_analysis.md

     facet_wrap(~book)
 ```

-{% include gallery3 caption="Word cloud of the top words in each novel" %}
+{% include gallery id="gallery3" caption="Word cloud of the top words in each novel" %}

 ## Conclusion: